The 2026 NJ E-Bike Law Just Changed Everything. Here’s What You Need to Know

 Individuals with disabilities

-For many, e-bikes are not recreational—they are essential to mobility and, in some cases, their livelihood.
+For many, e-bicycles are not recreational—they are essential to mobility and, in some cases, their livelihood.

 No Current Infrastructure